camunda/camunda-docs-manual/content/update/patch-level.md

 This guide explains how to perform a patch level update.
 The *patch level* is the version number "after the second dot".
 Example: update from `7.3.2` to `7.3.3`.

 {{< enterprise >}}
-Please note that Patch Level Upgrades are only provided to enterprise customers, they are not available in the community edition.
+Please note that Patch Level Updates are only provided to enterprise customers, they are not available in the community edition.
 {{< /enterprise >}}

 {{< note title="Reading this Guide" class="info" >}}